HKUST-KnowComp/atomic-conceptualization/README.md

 # Acquiring and Modelling Abstract Commonsense Knowledge via Conceptualization
-This repository contains the code and data in the [paper](), with each part introduced below. `requirements.txt` for each part of the repository is given respectively.
+This repository contains the code and data in our paper to be published, with each part introduced below. `requirements.txt` for each part of the repository is given respectively.

 # Identification & Heuristic-based Concept Linking